 Centralized Data Warehouse

-With the evolving of Power BI and other self-service technologies, many companies started to implement a BI system without having a data warehouse.
+With the evolution of Power BI and other self-service technologies, many companies started to implement a BI system without having a data warehouse.
 However, if the number of BI systems increases, the need for a centralized data warehouse appears quickly.
 A data warehouse is a specifically designed database to store data in the format needed for reporting.
 In traditional BI systems, one of the phases of building a BI system, and one of the most important phases let’s say, is to create a centralized data warehouse.
 The ETL process will extract data from data sources, and load it into the centralized data warehouse.
 All reporting solutions, then use the data warehouse as the single source of truth.

 Dataflow can be an important part of building a centralized data warehouse for your Power BI solution.
-You can build the structure you want through Power Query scripts in a dataflow.
+You can build the structure you want through Power Query scripts in a Dataflow.
 Dataflow then runs those scripts and stores the data into output tables.
 Output tables of dataflow can act as a centralized data warehouse for your *.pbix files.
 Alternatively, you can have your own Azure Data Lake storage and configure it the way that you want, with the structure of tables that you want, and get dataflow to load data into those tables.

 Dataflow can be the ETL engine, that fuels the centralized data warehouse in Azure data lake storage.

-Getting data from a data warehouse that isn’t quite in a usable form (for example, a date table with a non-contiguous value to replace null).
+• Getting data from a data warehouse that isn’t quite in a usable form (for example, a date table with a non-contiguous value to replace null).

 Getting data from websites is a good use case to me.
 Since the data is static I wonder if this would protect internal data from getting exposed as well.

-Good article Reza.
+• Good article Reza.
 I am trying to think of differences/ justifications of using Power BI Data Flows over Azure Data Factory.
 Maybe they will merge.
 Do you have any thoughts?

-Hi Ian.
+• Hi Ian.

 Good question.
 There are pros and cons for each technology.
 For example, ADF is good with the distribution of computing power over multiple spark clusters, and Dataflow is good with the transformative power of the Power Query.
 However, for the future plan, I think we still have to wait for few months to see what is going to be the direction.

-Hi Reza.
+• Hi Reza.
 I have a use case which I proposed to business some time back.
 As you know Power BI does not support write-backs yet.
 There was a requirement wherein the client wanted to do some adjustments to the data by himself.
 We stripped Power Query from the report and into a data flow.
 And now, the client(who is good at excel) can himself do the cleansing on his own.
 It saves us a lot of to and fro emails, time and flexibility.
 There are workarounds for data correction but none that I found which make make more sense than this.

-Hi Sourav
+• Hi Sourav

 Thanks for sharing your experience.
 So you’ve isolated the query that is fetching data from the dataset which client changes much, and you run that transformation set separately through Dataflow, and then get data from it in the Power BI.
 Interesting use case 🙂